tadeycek/Interpreter/README.md

 - [x] Printing values or text
 - [x] Variable listing
 - [x] `while` loop (block-style)
+- [x] Nested `while` loops and `if` statements, you can use one in another

 ## In Progress

-- `%` (modulus) operator in math
-- Code block support inside conditions and loops
+- Nothing as of now, looking for more ideas.